codecat15/HttpUtility/README.md

 ```

-This utility is for performing basic tasks, and is currently evolving,
+This utility is for performing basic tasks, and is currently evolving, but if you have any specific feature in mind then please feel free to drop a request and I will try my best to implement it